Alonso-del-Arte/blackjack/README.md

 # The blackjack, or 21, game

-The game is ready to play on the console or terminal (text only), limited to a dealer and only one player.
+The game is ready to play on the console or terminal (text only), limited to a dealer and only one player, no splitting, and overall in desperate need of refactoring.
 I am working on a graphical user interface for this, using Java Swing (see the `ui.graphical` package).

 There is a card server, so as to enable the game as a website (see `CardJSONServer` in the `playingcards` package).